Yarkuwa Indigenous Knowledge Centre

 Explanation:

-Shows the use of one word meaning 'ngarkin' (your shadow) into a related meaning (your photograph).
+Shows how the standard meaning for 'ngarkin' (your shadow) has also been used for (your photograph).

 Learning Focus: